 You can break the patterns and start anew—maybe not with your parents, but with your other healthy relationships.

-Also See: Emotional Regulation in Children
+Also See: What Is Emotional Regulation

 - 1.Gibson LC.
 Adult Children of Emotionally Immature Parents: How to Heal from Distant, Rejecting, or Self-Involved Parents.
 New Harbinger Publications; 2015.

 - 2.Burns EE, Jackson JL, Harding HG.
 Child Maltreatment, Emotion Regulation, and Posttraumatic Stress: The Impact of Emotional Abuse.
 Journal of Aggression, Maltreatment & Trauma.
 Published online November 18, 2010:801-819. doi:10.1080/10926771.2010.522947

 - 3.Li D, Li D, Wu N, Wang Z. Intergenerational transmission of emotion regulation through parents’ reactions to children’s negative emotions: Tests of unique, actor, partner, and mediating effects.
 Children and Youth Services Review.
 Published online June 2019:113-122. doi:10.1016/j.childyouth.2019.03.038

 - 4.Katz LF, Maliken AC, Stettler NM.
 Parental Meta-Emotion Philosophy: A Review of Research and Theoretical Framework.
 Child Dev Perspect.
 Published online May 2012:n/a-n/a. doi:10.1111/j.1750-8606.2012.00244.x

 - 5.Joormann J, Stanton CH.
 Examining emotion regulation in depression: A review and future directions.
 Behaviour Research and Therapy.
 Published online November 2016:35-49. doi:10.1016/j.brat.2016.07.007